chaospuppy/zarf/adr/0026-schema.md

   local:
    path: chart
 ```
+- Starting in v1 `.components.[x].actions.[default/onAny].wait.cluster` will use [kstatus](https://github.com/kubernetes-sigs/cli-utils/blob/master/pkg/kstatus/README.md).
+This means it will not need nor accept the `condition` field.
+This will work for every built in k8s resource but will only work for CRDs if they implement kstatus. `apiVersion` will be a required field on `wait.cluster`.
+During `zarf dev migrate-schema` the `apiVersion` will be automatically set to the most recent `apiVersion` if it's not a custom resource.

 ### BDD scenarios
 The following are [behavior driven development](https://en.wikipedia.org/wiki/Behavior-driven_development) scenarios to provide context of what Zarf will do in specific situations given the above decisions.